alco/ExReminder/README.md

 course on Erlang syntax useful, as it compares Erlang snippets with corresponding Elixir code.)

-## A Byte of Erlang ##
+## Erlang ##

-As Elixir's home page puts it,

-> Elixir is a programming language built on top of the Erlang VM.

-So, in order to write a real application with Elixir, familiarity with Erlang's concepts is required.
-Here's a few links to online resources that cover Erlang's fundamentals:

-* This [Erlang Syntax: A Crash Course][6] (authored by yours truly) provides a concise intro to Erlang's syntax.
-Each code snippet is accompanied by equivalent code in Elixir.
-This is an opportunity for you to not only get some exposure to the Erlang's syntax but also review some of the things you have learned in the [Getting Started guide][1].

-* Erlang's official website has a short [tutorial][9] with pictures that briefly describe Erlang's primitives for concurrent programming.

-* A larger and more comprehensive [guide][10] from Erlang's official documentation site.

-* I have mentioned that the code for this tutorial is based on a chapter from the great [Learn You Some Erlang for Great Good!][5] book.
-It is an excellent introduction to Erlang, its design principles, standard library, best practices and much more.
-If you are serious about Elixir, you'll want to get a solid understanding of Erlang's fundamentals.
-Once you have read through the crash course mentioned above, you'll be able to safely skip the first couple of chapters in the book that mostly deal with Erlang syntax.
-When you get to [The Hitchhiker's Guide to Concurrency][7] chapter, that's where the real fun starts.
-It is also a good starting point for this tutorial since this chapter and the ones that follow it explain many of the concepts we'll see in ExReminder's source code.
+Be sure to look at the section called _A Byte of Erlang_ in this [chapter][15] of the Getting Started guide if you haven't got a chance to play with Erlang before.
+The present tutorial assumes you have familiarity with Erlang's basic concepts like processes, receive loops, message passing, etc. Knowledge of OTP is not required, though.

-If you're looking at all this and start feeling discouraged, please don't!
+If you're looking at this and start feeling discouraged, please don't!
 After all, you can skip the theory and dive straight into the code.
 You are free to take any approach you wish as long as you're enjoying the process.
 Remember that in case of any difficulties, you can always visit the **#elixir-lang** channel on **irc.freenode.net** or send a message to the [mailing list][8].
 I